 Directory and profiles of 100,000 U.S. companies.
 Can be searched by total sales, location, NAICS code, and more.

-Collection of journals and books from Wiley-Blackwell publishers covering life, health and physical sciences, social science, and the humanities.
+Collection of journals and books from Wiley-Blackwell publishers covering life, health, and physical sciences, social sciences, and the humanities.

 Streaming collection of feature films spanning the silent era through contemporary international cinema.
 Covers classic and contemporary cinema from Africa, Asia (primarily China, Japan, and India), Europe (including Soviet films), Latin America, and the Middle East.

 Country-level, time series data from the World Bank.
 Topics covered include demographics, the economy, the environment, health, and education.
 Data may be saved as Excel or ASCII files.